Pseudodifferential Weyl calculus on vector bundles: Introduction

 \subsection{Acknowledgments}

 We are grateful for the financial support and hospitality of the Erwin Schrödinger International Institute for Mathematics and Physics, where the main part of this work was carried out during the Research in Teams program \textit{Weyl Pseudodifferential Calculus with Applications}.
-We also want to express our gratitude to Jérémie Joudioux for many helpful discussions and earlier work on the project, to Daniel Siemssen for sharing with us parts of the Mathematica code that was used in \cite{dls_weyl}, and to Albert Much for insightful discussions on topics related to this project.
+We also want to express our gratitude to Jérémie Joudioux for many helpful discussions and earlier work on the project, to Daniel Siemssen for sharing with us parts of the Mathematica code that were used in \cite{dls_weyl}, to Albert Much for insightful discussions on topics related to this project, and to Matteo Capoferri and Simone Murro for valuable comments and suggestions on the manuscript.
+The work of L.A. was funded in part by NSFC under grant W2431012.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) \href{https://doi.org/10.55776/PIN9589124}{10.55776/PIN9589124}.
 This work has been produced within the activities of the INdAM-GNFM.
-GS gratefully acknowledges the support from a PhD scholarship provided by the University of Genoa and the partial support from the MIUR Excellence Department Project 2023–2027, awarded to the Department of Mathematics of the University of Genoa.
+G.S. gratefully acknowledges support from a PhD scholarship of the University of Genoa and partial support from the MIUR Excellence Department Project 2023–2027, awarded to the Department of Mathematics, University of Genoa.